By Martin D’Souza | Opening Doorz Editorial | March 08, 2018

 What got you to start a charity like this?

 Your mind is the power of your thoughts.
 For me, politics and people are my passion.
-In times of those moments one must look inside themselves and be fearless and determined to keep moving forward.
+In times of those moments, one must look inside themselves and be fearless and determined to keep moving forward.
 There’s a power in prayer and surrounding yourself with positive energy.

 According to you, which is the most important area women should be empowered, globally?

-Also Read: Opening Doorz to a man and three women
+Read: Opening Doorz to a man and three women

 Also Read: “Television is not limited to Nepotism, says Ragini Khanna